 Why is Jaipur one of the most popular shopping destinations?

 Even though a lot has changed in the span of over 290 years, some of these areas still possess these craftsmen.
-The art has been passed on from one generation to another.
+Art has been passed on from one generation to another.
 For example, one of the lanes of the walled city used to be the hub of Lac bangle makers.
 This lane is called Maniharon Ka Rasta, named so after the people who make Lac bangles – Manihaars.
 Therefore, each of these arts has reached its epitome due to royal patronage & clusters.

 Complete Guide to Jaipur Shopping Markets